SushiSanCat/ModrinthCollectionDownloader/README.md

   Downloads and updates all mods from a specified Modrinth collection for a given Minecraft version and loader, with logging and safe updating.

 - **How to use:**
-  1. Edit the constants at the top or use command-line arguments.
-  2. Run the script.
+  1. Run the script with command-line arguments for version, loader, and collection.
-  3. Mods are downloaded/updated in the specified directory.
+  2. Mods are downloaded/updated in the specified directory.
-  4. Logs are saved in the `modrinth_collection_downloader_logs` directory.
+  3. Logs are saved in the `modrinth_collection_downloader_logs` directory.

 ---